networknext/next/docs/operator_guide_to_aws_relays.md

 Generating prod amazon/generated.tf
 ```

-Here we can see that most google datacenters are already mapped, but there are some new, unknown google datacenters.
+Here we can see that there are some unknown datacenters, and some excluded regions.

+An excluded region means that in your AWS account, that region is not activated yet.
+It may not be generally available, or you have to do some steps in the AWS console to request that region be enabled.

-These are new regions enabled in google cloud, that are not yet mapped to Network Next datacenter names.
+The unknown datacenters mean that there are some datacenters available in AWS that are not mapped to Network Next datacenters yet.

-To fix this, you would just go into sellers/google.go and modify the datacenter map to add these new regions:
+To fix this, you would just go into sellers/amazon.go and modify the datacenter map to add these new regions:

 ```
 // This definition drives the set of google datacenters, eg. "google.[country/city].[number]"